matwilso/matwilso.github.io/_posts/gpt-sim.md

 Train models directly from human preferences in source videos.
 Learn that humans don’t like spilling paint, or breaking vases, or burning their eggs.
 Learn how humans and animals move naturally.
 How humans are polite in letting others pass.

 This would be an incredible tool for accelerating progress across the whole field.
-We would invest resources in creating and developing it and then it would become a source of compounding growth.
+Invest a fraction of resources in creating and developing it and then it would become a source of compounding growth for the entire company/field.
 As it gets better, so would our capabilities, data, $, and time budgets.

 Beyond just a training tool, it could form the basis of an internal model that the agent uses online during deployment.
-The agent could understand and interact with the world in terms of its high-fidelity physics model.
+The agent could understand and interact with the world in terms of its high-fidelity physics model, relying on its future predictions for making choices in the world.

 For example, humans can accurately predict what will happen if we bump our coffee cup near the edge of a table or how someone might respond if we bump *their coffee* near the edge of a table.

 Our intuitive physics and psychology predictions are very good, despite the fact our information processing abilities are severely constrained by our hardware, the DNA bottleneck, and whatever we can learn in a single lifetime.